Valkea/Omdena_UN_GDC/README.md

 # Omdena_UN_GDC

-Check the `lab` folder to explore the various elements of the deployement more easily.
+Check the `lab` folder to explore the various elements of the deployment more easily.

 ## 1 - Credentials
 One needs to create an `.env` file with the following keys: